The beginner’s guide to Slack eDiscovery

 About Onna for Slack

 Onna cuts the steps it takes to collect, process, and export Slack data in half.
 Say goodbye to manual exports and connect your workspace directly to Onna to collect data in its native format.
 Slack’s Discovery API and our open-ended API integrate to simultaneously collect and process the data you need in real-time — nothing more, nothing less.
-Our rapid ML indexing paired with our precise search capabilities makes it easier than ever to not only customize your collections and avoid unnecessary processing costs, but also find what you need, when you need it.
+Our rapid ML indexing paired with our precise search capabilities makes it easier than ever to not only customize your collections and avoid unnecessary processing costs, but also find what you need when you need it.
 Once your Slack data is in Onna, your team has immediate access to it.
 Set legal holds, review and collaborate on evidence, and when you’re ready, export data into the review platform of your choice.
-(Yes, we’re compatible with them all.)
-Sound like the solution you’re looking for?
-Reach out to us here to learn more.